← Back to blog

 Even when pigment is carefully matched, texture plays a major role in how a scar is perceived.

-That’s why regeneration focuses on preparing the tissue, not just changing how it looks.
+That’s why regeneration focuses on preparing the tissue

 What Regeneration Does Before Camouflage